-During my graduate studies at Oxford, I developed a 3D printed, high-throughput system for the culture of cerebral organoids from hiPSCs with Prof Francis Szele and Prof Hua Ye.
+During my graduate studies at Oxford, I developed a 3D printed, high-throughput system for the culture of cerebral organoids from hiPSCs with Prof Francis Szele.
 I also characterised novel, post-mortem molecular markers in progressive multiple sclerosis with Prof Gabriele DeLuca.

 - Basic Structure and Development – From Egg to Embryo, Medical Programme (CMB, KI), Spring 2021

 Tutorial/ Small Group Teaching